SCOLIOSIS & PROVING DISABILITY

 Nineteen years is is 228 months.
 At $1200 a month (which is a lower than average monthly benefit amount), that is $273,600.
 Additionally, you will get a higher benefit after the age of 67.
 Let’s say the average higher retirement benefit is $300 a month and you live to be 90 years old.
 That is another $82,800.

 All attorneys charge the same fee.
 So, you can go it alone and not hire an attorney, but chances are you will lose $356,400.
 Or, you can hire an attorney with over 30 years of experience.
-If you win benefits, then you will pay the attorney fee cap.
+If you win benefits, then you will pay an attorney fee.
 However, you will also win $349,200.
 The choice is yours.
 But, we hope you can see that the cost of a lawyer with over 30 years of legal experience is worth it.

 HIRE US TO HELP YOU WIN YOUR SCOLIOSIS BENEFITS